Including how to pay off overdraft and ways to beat your overdraft costs

 The Snoop app connects through Open Banking which means all your accounts can be shown through the one app.

 Using one of these tools will really help you to work out what you have left at the end of the month if anything and what needs to go so you can start to pay off the overdraft.

-Your bank aren’t their to judge and have a duty of care to all their customers.
+Your bank isn’t their to judge and has a duty of care to all their customers.
 So if your overdraft is so big that you can’t switch then have a chat with them and see what they can do.

 If you think it would help, ask them to up your overdraft limit to give you some breathing room.
 (Please think this through first as this could mean more charges and you slipping deeper into debt.)

 Ask them if they can reduce any fees especially if you are trying to feed the family and more fees will pull you under.